 After you have searched the history data stored by DX Monitor, if you would like to look for more spots, click the DX Summit button.
-The program will check the database maintained by DX Summit for the search string in the Search Box for this year and last year.
-The data will be added to DX Monitor's history file so that future searches will include all results obtained in this way.
+The program will check the database maintained by DX Summit for the search string in the Search Box.
+After confirmation, the data can be added to DX Monitor's history file so that future searches will include all results obtained in this way.
 Up to 10,000 results may be retrieved with one search.
 For more results, use the Import CSV Data from DX Summit command to retrieve subsets by date or band.

 The DX Summit web site can get very busy sometimes and the response time for database searches will depend on how busy it is.
 During contests and times of high activity, DX Summit may not respond at all.
 Feedback on the search progress is shown at the lower left.